Updated 7 months ago

 What are solar panels made of?

-Diagram of the layers of a solar panel
+Diagram of the layers that make up a solar panel

 Most home solar panels sold today are made of crystalline silicon solar cells, also known as “c-Si” panels.
 C-Si panels consist of several different layers sandwiched together.